How to preorder the Nintendo Switch

 Where to get it

-As of right now, the only place to get a switch is the Nintendo Store in New York City.
-Nintendo tweeted that a limited quantity of preorders for will be available Friday, January 13 at 9 a.m.
+As of right now, the only place to get a Switch is the Nintendo Store in New York City.
+Nintendo tweeted that a limited quantity of preorders will be available Friday, January 13 at 9 a.m.
 ET.

 What it will cost